 People with thicker, darker hairs tend to develop ingrown hairs more often than people with light hairs.
-Especially pubic area can be the most challenging for those who wear tight clothes and workout a lot and tend to sweat more.
-The symptoms begin with swelling, redness, itching.
+Especially, a pubic area can be the most challenging for those, who wears tight clothes.
+In addition, if you workout a lot during summer time and tend to sweat more, it can be a night mare.
+The symptoms begin with a swelling, redness, itching.

 Exfoliate before shaving

 This is a

 Prepare your skin by using a hot towel before you shave.
 You can also shave after a shower.
 Heat opens up your pores so the skin will get less irritated.